Post 799 ~ ~ ~ Sunday, 9th September, 2012.

 Thank you Linda for this one.

-Subject: Fw: Bet you know a lot of people
+Subject: Fw: Bet you know a lot of people to send this to.

 'Do not turn upside down.'